Allen Telescope Array: Status

 In 2012, the ATA was funded by a $3.6 million philanthropic donation by Franklin Antonio, cofounder and Chief Scientist of Qualcomm Incorporated.
 This gift supports upgrades of all the receivers on the ATA dishes to have dramatically greater sensitivity (2 − 10× from 1–8 GHz) than before and support sensitive observations over a wider frequency range, from 1–15 GHz, when initially the radio frequency electronics went to only 11 GHz.
 By July 2016, the first ten of these receivers had been installed and proven.
-Full installation on all 42 antennas is planned as of June 2017.
+Beginning in 2019, the SETI Institute undertook a multi-year, Franklin Antonio–funded refurbishment of the array, equipping its dishes with new wideband "Antonio" feeds (first developed in 2015) and a new digital signal-processing system to improve its sensitivity and frequency coverage.
+After Antonio's death in 2022, the SETI Institute announced in November 2023 that it had received a $200 million bequest from his estate—nearly ten times its annual budget—to permanently endow its core research programs.

-In November 2015, the ATA studied the anomalous star KIC 8462852, and in autumn 2017 the Allen Telescope Array examined the interstellar asteroid 'Oumuamua for signs of technology, but detected no unusual radio emissions.
+In November 2015, the ATA studied the anomalous star KIC 8462852, and in autumn 2017 the Allen Telescope Array examined the interstellar asteroid ʻOumuamua for signs of technology, but detected no unusual radio emissions.

 Key science goals

 The science goals listed below represent the most important projects to be conducted with the ATA.
 Each of these goals is associated with one of the four stages of development mentioned earlier.
 (See Table 1).
 Also listed is some of the science that it is hoped each will produce.